pwolle/flarejax/docs/source/PyTrees and References.rst

 By default the PyTree API is used to perform this conversion.
 This gives us two options: Either we restrict the leaves of the PyTree to only be valid data types or we mark them as static afterwards.
 The first option is unfortunate, since the PyTree API can be usfull for modifying objects in a systematic way and the second option can be cumbersome.

-Since FlareJax already introduces its own flattening and unflattening process, it can also has a new version of ``jax.jit`` that automatically treats all objects, which are not ``jax.Array``s as static arguments and tracks alls shared & cyclical references of the input, even between different arguments.
+Since FlareJax already introduces its own flattening and unflattening process, it can also has a new version of ``jax.jit`` that automatically treats all objects, which are not ``jax.Array`` as static arguments and tracks alls shared & cyclical references of the input, even between different arguments.

 .. code-block::

     def func(v):
         v["a"][0] += 1
         return v